+VI.F.4.c)

-VI.F.4.c) A Review Committee may grant rotation-specific exceptions for to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Physical Medicine and Rehabilitation will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee for Internal Medicine will not consider requests for exceptions to the 80-hour limit to the fellows' work week.